This Day In Literary History

 Tyndale met with Bishop Cuthbert Tunstall of the Church of England, (which was still Catholic) a renowned classicist, to ask for his help in obtaining permission to translate the Bible into English.
 Tunstall was not keen on the idea of an English Bible and turned him down.

 Undaunted, Tyndale went ahead with his plans.
-Knowing that he couldn't risk working on his translation in England, (doing so would have been a capital offense) he went to Germany to work on it.
+Knowing that he couldn't risk working on his translation in England, (doing so would have been a capital offense) he went to Germany to work on it in secret.

-He was supported by Protestants who were excited by the prospect of an English language Bible, which they believed would be a highly effective tool for reaching the masses.
+He was supported by Protestants who were excited by the prospect of an English language Bible, which they believed would be a highly effective tool for reaching the masses and luring them away from the Catholic Church.

 When Tyndale wasn't working on his translation, he wrote polemics criticizing the Church's doctrines and rites.
 In one of them, An Answer unto Sir Thomas More's Dialogue, he blasted the future Catholic saint's work, Dialogue Concerning Heresies.